Lauri1010/NeuralNetworkML/README.md

 # NeuralNetworkML
 Multilayered backpropagation neural network using c++

+To run go to release folder and run NeuralM.exe

 Capabilities:
 - As many hidden layers and number of neurons you desire to have
 - As many input and output neurons mapped to input and output data you need